beatboxjs/beatbox.js/README.md

 	[ "snare" ]
 ];

 // The duration of a beat in milliseconds.
-This is the duration of a stroke in 4/4
+This example is the duration of a stroke in
-// time measurement at 100 bpm.
+// 4/4 time measurement at 100 bpm.
-var beatLength = 60000/100/4;
+const beatLength = 60000/100/4;

-// Repeat the pattern in an endless loop? var repeat = false;
+// Repeat the pattern in an endless loop? const repeat = false;

-var player = new Beatbox(pattern, beatLength, repeat);
+const player = new Beatbox(pattern, beatLength, repeat);

-// Start playing the pattern
+// Start playing the pattern (note that some browser only allow this as part of a user interaction) player.play();
-player.play();

 // Pause playing